 If you don’t receive your submission log email and you can’t see your submission in the queue, it may be that your access to register content has been suspended due to unpaid invoices.
 If this is the case, please contact us.

-Verify your registration - grant deposit form
+Verify your registration - record registration form

 Your “success” message will also contain a submission ID.
 If you need to, you can log into our admin tool using your account credentials and use this submission to view your deposit.